flxw/flxw.github.io/_app/_posts/blog/2022-11-10-standing-up-sigstore-locally.md

 I hope that this updated version of a setup guide helps with getting up to speed with Sigstore quickly.

 All you need to follow along is a working Docker installation on your machine, and Internet connectivity.
-Throughout the next steps I will sometimes refer to files that aren't printed out here.
+Throughout the next steps, I will sometimes refer to files that aren't printed out here.
 You can find them in this repository: [flxw/sigstore-local-setup](https://github.com/flxw/sigstore-local-setup).

 # Step 1: Set up KinD and Ingress
-Now, we set up our kubernetes cluster, using kind.
+Now, we set up our Kubernetes cluster, using kind.
-I find it to be an awesome tool for quickly prototyping and testing cluster.
+I find it to be an awesome tool for quickly prototyping and testing clusters.
 If you are unfamiliar with it, here's the description from their [website](https://kind.sigs.k8s.io/).
-Kind is a shorthand for *kubernetes in docker*:
+Kind is a shorthand for *Kubernetes in docker*:

 > kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
 > kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.